riboflavin/test-framer-sync/compare/otter-ai-vs-fathom.md

 - Historically Zoom-only (new support for other platforms is recent and in beta).
 - Some duplicate note issues if multiple team members use it simultaneously on a call.
 ## Comparison table
+Some individuals or organizations may find Otter.ai appealing for its free plan, Zoom and calendar integration, and ease of use.
+However, both Otter.ai and Fathom lack deep integrations with popular tools like HubSpot and Notion, limiting their ability to enhance meeting productivity effectively.

+While Fathom offers a free unlimited plan, Zoom and calendar integration, and support for multiple languages, its lack of integrations with key tools and absence of an automation engine may hinder its usefulness for users seeking comprehensive meeting solutions.
+Both tools fall short in providing users with the depth of integrations needed to streamline meeting processes effectively.
 | Feature                           | Otter.ai               | Fathom                |
 |-----------------------------------|------------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free plan            | ✅ Free unlimited plan |